-Greece: Possible postponing of RES auctions22.
-April 2020. / SEE Energy News
+Greece: Possible postponing of RES auctions, SEE Energy News

 Greek Ministry of Energy is currently analyzing domestic renewable energy market in order to decide whether to hold RES auctions in June or July as it was originally planned, or to postpone them for the last quarter of the year.
 The Ministry would rather hold on to the original plan, as it wants to avoid further pushbacks caused by the coronavirus outbreak.
 However, due to extended lockdown measures, a detailed reexamination of market is needed, as project maturation in the RES sector has been impacted by the pandemic.